tarunkukreja003/zendesk-coding-challenge/README.md

 I wasn't able to find an API for verifying the Agent's credentials for creating unit test.
 Like, I thought of creating a test for checking whether the Agent is valid for the account or not.
 Maybe we can create one.

+Error messages from my end should have been better

+Currently I have added only the next links in pagination, but previous links can also be added